ipspace/blog/content/kb/Internet/MH_Redundancy/10-configure.md

  match interface Serial0/0/0
 ```

+{{<note>}}
-{{<note>}}To increase the overall reliability, the DHCP server is running on both gateway routers.
+* To increase the overall reliability, the DHCP server is running on both gateway routers.
 Use the **ip dhcp excluded-addresses** configuration commands to ensure the routers always allocate addresses from non-overlapping pools.
+* The router configurations contain serial interfaces that should be replaced with Ethernet interfaces in modern deployments.
 {{</note>}}

 To implement reliable static routes on both gateway routers, you have to configure: